 The key to getting the climate system back to functioning the way it should and to preserving a future for polar bears across the Arctic is to move away from fossil fuels for energy altogether.
-In the meantime, we can also take steps to use much, much less of the kind of energy that add heat-trapping gases to our atmosphere.
+In the meantime, we can also take steps to use much, much less of the kinds of energy that add heat-trapping gases to our atmosphere.

 One way we can work together is by encouraging the shift to sustainable food production and consumption—a shift that includes less meat, more organically grown fruits and vegetables, and less food waste.
 Sustainable food systems not only help reduce the carbon emissions that are causing the planet to warm and the sea ice to melt, they are also better for the overall environment and our health.

 Join us in helping to save sea ice by: